vmware-archive/nsxraml/md-version/nsxvapi.md

 Working With SpoofGuard
 ==========
-After synchronizing with the vCenter Server, NSX Manager collects the IP addresses of all vCenter guest virtual machines If a virtual machine has been compromised, the IP address can be spoofed and malicious transmissions can bypass firewall policies.
+After synchronizing with the vCenter Server, NSX Manager collects the IP addresses of all vCenter guest virtual machines.
+If a virtual machine has been compromised, the IP address can be spoofed and malicious transmissions can bypass firewall policies.